Nuthe-Nieplitz

 Wildlife Ecosystems

 The park's wet meadows support breeding populations of corncrake, one of Germany's most threatened farmland birds.
 Crane populations are significant, with autumn staging concentrations reaching thousands.
 White-tailed eagle breeds near the larger lakes and fish ponds.
-Great bustard conservation efforts operate in the park's open grasslands.
-Otter inhabits the stream network.
+More than 60 bird species listed on the German Red List of threatened species occur in the park, highlighting its importance for farmland and wetland wildlife.
+[1] Otter inhabits the stream network.
 Diverse wader communities including lapwing, redshank, and snipe breed on seasonally flooded meadows.
 Wolf territories have been established in the forest blocks.

 Flora Ecosystems